Devotional Thought : 2 Chronicles 15:9

 Then he (King Asa) assembled all Judah and Benjamin and the people from Ephraim, Manasseh and Simeon who had settled among them, for large numbers had come over to him from Israel when they saw that the Lord his God was with him.
 2 Chronicles 15:9

 Following the division of the kingdom, Israel had a procession of ungodly kings.
 Judah, though, did have some good kings.
 Asa was one of them.
 “He removed the detestable idols from the whole land of Judah and Benjamin and from the towns he had captured in the hills of Ephraim.
-He repaired the altar of the Lord that was in front of the portico of the Lord’s temple” (v.
-8).
+He repaired the altar of the Lord that was in front of the portico of the Lord’s temple” (verse 8).
 As a result, many from the neighbouring tribes joined them.

+Jesus tells us we are to be salt and light (Matthew 5:13-16).
 We don’t work to become salt and light, rather we hold firmly to God’s Word and are transformed by it.
 We are true witnesses when we allow God’s light to shine through us, not when we try to generate the light ourselves.